jdreaver/rust-os/README.md

 work across workspaces, e.g. <https://github.com/rust-lang/cargo/issues/7004>
 and <https://rustwiki.org/en/cargo/reference/config.html>).
 That means `cargo test` doesn't work at the top level.
 Also, we don't use Rust's testing library for kernel code.
 Instead we do more integration-style tests.
-Pure code that _can_ be tested is put in a separate crate and those use Rust's test system.

 ```
 make test